 ACTIVITIES

-Four encounters were held between university students and Pope Francis: in the Americas, Africa, South Asia, and Asia-Pacific.
+Virtual meetings between university students and Pope Francis in the Americas, Africa, South Asia, and Asia-Pacific, promoted by Loyola University Chicago.

 The Building Bridges Initiative: Loyola University Chicago/PCAL